mnopprapun/mnopprapun/README.md

 ### Hi there, I'm Marc Nopprapun👋

-I am a life long learner who is learning React.js and Ruby on Rails to create Full Stack Applications to become a Software engineer.
+I am a passionate person who loves to learn and explore new ideas.
+I love technology and the constant evolution that comes with it.
+I enjoy the challenge of learning new features to implement.
+I also enjoy working with others to create such projects!
 <p>
-Other life passions include computer technology, traveling, and martial arts.
+I also love to travel and explore the world.
+I love to experience different cultures and ideas.
 <p>

-  Everything here is in working progress including projects. cardGame is Current working project for Hackathon with my team/classmates from Flatiron Bootcamp.
+  Everything here is in working progress including projects.
+  DEMO videos are coming!

 <!--   ![](https://img.shields.io/badge/<WORD_ON_LEFT>-<WORD_ON_RIGHT>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) -->